sonata-project/SonataDoctrinePhpcrAdminBundle/README.md

 This bundle integrates the SonataAdminBundle with the Doctrine PHPCR project

-Check out the documentation on [Resources/doc](https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle/tree/master/Resources/doc)
+Check out the documentation at http://sonata-project.org/bundles/doctrine-phpcr-admin

-**Warning**: documentation files are not rendering correctly in Github (reStructuredText format) and some content might be broken or hidden, make sure to read raw files.

 **Google Groups**: For questions and proposals you can post on these google groups